OppNHeimer/prototypical-inheritance-sample-teach/README.md

 Classes help solve our repetition problem.
 We created one class which can be reused to create any number of bikes without hard-coding individual objects.

 ... but we have another problem.
 A bike can't be fully described with a type and color alone.
 We probably want to include information about the brand, model, frame size, wheel size, ect..
 Perhaps different types of bikes have different functions.
-Sure all bikes roll, but you wouldn't use a road bike, off-road, and you wouldn't commute to work on a bmx bike.
+You wouldn't use a road bike, off-road, and you wouldn't commute to work on a bmx bike.

 __Objects can become large and complex__.